 Not only that but to get to work with ART Grand Prix for 2018 and race in the last season of the GP3 Series is going to be good.
 Great guys, cool team.
-The decision to go with GP3 and ART this year was made together with the Ferrari Driver Academy (FDA) and I am massively excited about the year ahead.
+The decision to go with GP3 and ART this year was made together with the Ferrari Driver Academy (FDA) and I am massively excited about the season ahead.

 From here developing my potential fully as a young driver is the key to a successful path in motorsport for me.
 I am lucky enough for this year now to have the help of both ART and the FDA.
 ART Grand Prix are a racing powerhouse, a collective of some of the smartest racing minds in the industry and I am humbled to once again be able to learn from the best.
-Sébastien Philippe, who is Team Manager at ART has a strong driving background himself, runs a team of real professionals, and will no doubt be a great mentor for me.
+Sébastien Philippe, who is Team Principal at ART has a strong driving background himself, runs a team of real professionals, and will no doubt be a great mentor for me.
 Equally, the focus, knowledge and enthusiasm from Massimo, head of the FDA and his team is second to none.
 Ferrari’s Driver Academy programme is a game changer in the industry on driver development, and it is truly a privilege to become a part of it.
 I’m really looking forward to working hard with both to become the best driver I can.

-My selection of PREMA as my racing partner for this year was based on its tremendous track record, heritage and ability to develop a driver in a complete sense.
+My selection of PREMA as my racing partner was based on its tremendous track record, heritage and ability to develop a driver in a complete sense.
 PREMA’s singular focus of developing and enhancing its drivers’ talents to help them reach the highest echelons of the sport is what sets it apart from the competition.
 I am pleased to have now raced for British, Dutch and Italian race teams gaining different experiences from each of them.

-I wrapped my last year in F3 up with a win of Saturday's Qualification Race for the FIA F3 World Cup at my favourite circuit in Macau In November.
+I wrapped up my last year in F3 with a win of Saturday's Qualification Race for the FIA F3 World Cup at my favourite circuit in Macau In November.
 Quite a year.

 2015 racing was all about learning, pushing for the best results and doing the best job I could to learn quickly to deliver a strong level of performance - rookie or not.
 In moving on in 2016, I looked to challenge for race wins and the consistency of results required to win a European F3 Championship title.